Casco Viejo, Bilbao

 How to Get There

 Casco Viejo is easily accessible from anywhere in Bilbao.
 Visitors arriving by train will find the Bilbao-Abando Station conveniently located just across the river, about a ten-minute walk from the old town.
 Train schedules and bookings can be found on Omio.
 Metro Bilbao also has a stop named “Casco Viejo,” placing you right at the heart of the district.
 For those arriving by car, there are several parking facilities nearby, including the Plaza De Euskadi car park, though spaces can be limited during peak hours.
-Alternatively, Bilbao's tram and bus lines run frequently to the area, making public transport an efficient option.
+If you are looking to rent a car in Spain I recommend having a look at Discover Cars, first, as they compare prices and review multiple car rental agencies for you.
+Alternatively, Bilbao’s tram and bus lines run frequently to the area, making public transport an efficient option.

 Practical Tips on Visiting Casco Viejo